Emily Clark (ice hockey): International play

 In August 2011, Clark competed with the Under 18 Canadian National Women's Ice Hockey Team in a three-game series versus the United States.
 In the third game of the series, Clark scored a goal, and Canada won the series.
 In addition, she was the youngest player on the team, and one of only three women from Saskatchewan invited to try out for the team.

 Clark was selected to compete for Team Canada in the 2018 Winter Olympics in PyeongChang, South Korea.
 Clark recorded her first Olympic goal in the semi-finals against the Olympic athletes from Russia, which Canada won 5–0.
 She helped Team Canada take home a silver medal in a shootout against the United States.

 On January 11, 2022, Clark was named to Canada's 2022 Olympic team.
+She won gold with the team which defeated United States 3–2 in the final, saying of the game "The whole day, the whole game, felt like a dream.
+I've never felt that way in a championship game.
+It kind of felt like the stars aligned."

+On January 9, 2026, she was named to Canada's roster to compete at the 2026 Winter Olympics.
+Speaking about representing Saskatchewan on the national team, she said "To be able to represent our province on that team means a lot to me, and something I definitely don't take for granted."
+In the final game of preliminary round play of Group A, Clark scored twice as Canada beat Finland by a 5-0 mark.
+She was part of the squad which won the silver medal, following a 2-1 loss against the United States in the final on February 19, 2026.

 Career statistics

 Career statistics are from USCHO.com, or Eliteprospects.com or the Team Canada Media Guide for 2023.